25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

   - Provides a way to mark content as cached using the `[cache]` tag

-  - Supports absolute, timespan, or sliding expiration
+  - Supports absolute, time-span, or sliding expiration

   - Supports additional cache options